Modelling structure and predicting dynamics of discussion threads in online boards: Introduction

 The interplay between the structure and the dynamics of cascades has been considered in other social media data sets, for instance as a feature in a machine learning framework to predict successful cascades from unsuccessful ones \cite{cheng2014}.
 From a modelling perspective, word-of-mouth cascades in email networks have been modelled by Bellman-Harris branching processes with lognormal inter-branching times \cite{IribarrenMoro2011}.
-Hawkes processes were successfully applied to study and predict the evolution of retweet cascades in Twitter \cite{zhao2015seismic, kobayashi2016tideh}.
+Hawkes processes were successfully applied to study and predict the evolution of retweet cascades in Twitter \cite{Perc2017, zhao2015seismic, kobayashi2016tideh}.
 The structure of so-called `reply trees' was also studied by Nishi et. al in \cite{nishi2016reply}, where authors proposed simple principles for the formation of such trees.
 It is important to stress that the mechanisms behind retweet cascades and reply trees on one side, and discussion trees on the other side, are intrinsically different, due to the different designs of their platforms.
-The former is strongly affected by the structure of an underlying social network, for instance the followee-follower network of Twitter, while the latter makes content equally available to any visitor of a website, principally based on recency.
+The former is strongly affected by the structure of an underlying social network, for instance the followee-follower network of Twitter \cite{PercPONE2017}, while the latter makes content equally available to any visitor of a website, principally based on recency.
+Posts with little attention get quickly drowned in the stream of newer or exciting material.